ocaml/ocaml.org/DOCUMENTATION_WRITING.md

 - **Highlight Important Computer Science Terms**.
 Use italics for well-known terms, providing a visual hint that these are important concepts.
 Linking to Wikipedia for further explanation is an option.
 - **Be Entertaining in Examples, Accurate in Text**.
 While it's essential to be clear and precise in the main text, using engaging and fun examples can make the material more appealing.
 This approach helps cater to different learning styles.
 - **Start with Examples**.
 Present examples first, then explain them.
 This helps in understanding the application before the theory.
 - **Clear Section Headings**.
 Make sure section titles clearly indicate their content.
 Just like a candy store displays its products openly, avoid vague titles and opt for ones that clearly reveal the content.
 This is also helpful for better display of search results.
+Use title case (see General Formatting section below).
 - **Use B2 Level English**.
 This ensures the material is comprehensible to those who are not native English speakers.

 ## Common Phrases